What is Skinny Fat?

 Genetics and Body Composition

-Genetics is the foundation of the human body and determines unique genetic body composition.
+Genetics is the foundation (28, 29, 30, 31, 32) of the human body and determines unique genetic body composition.
 Diet, exercise, and lifestyle directly influence body composition including skinny fat, but they do not determine body composition.
-At this time, you cannot naturally, permanently change your unique genetics.
-You can temporarily change/recomp your body composition with diet, exercise, and lifestyle, and with enough hard work for your entire life, you may even be able to maintain the changes.
+At this time, you cannot naturally, permanently (33) change your unique genetics including skin color, hair color, eye color, height, breast size, genital size, facial features, body composition, etc. You can, indeed, temporarily change/recomp your body composition with diet, exercise, and lifestyle.
+And, with enough hard work for your entire life, you may even be able to maintain the changes.

 The younger you are, the more motivated you are to recomp/change your body.
-Then life happens, and motivation wanes for most people and you eventually return to your original default genetic body composition, as is the current nature of human genetics.
-The younger you are, the harder it can be to discern skinny fat.
+Then life happens, and motivation wanes for most people and you eventually return to your original default genetic body composition, like Research Participant 378 (34).
+Which is the current nature of human genetics.
+The younger you are, the harder it can be to discern skinny fat (which is only subcutaneous).
 Especially thin fat.

 References